seanode/seanode.github.io/_posts/2014-12-12-jan-2015-elasticsearch-and-node.md

 on [**Tuesday, Jan.
 20, 2015**](http://www.meetup.com/Seattle-Node-js/events/219191483/)
 with talks on using the [Elasticsearch](http://www.elasticsearch.org/) search server in [Node.js](http://nodejs.org/) server-side JavaScript applications.
-We are very pleased to have NBC hosting us downtown and providing tasty food / beverages.
+NBC will be hosting us downtown and providing tasty food / beverages.

 As always, you can find all things Seattle Node.js-related at the group website:
 [http://seanode.github.io/](http://seanode.github.io/).
 And you can reach out to